-OVERSIGHT, ENFORCEMENT, AND DISPUTE RESOLUTION
+OVERSIGHT, ENFORCEMENT AND DISPUTE RESOLUTION

-A. Oversight
+A. Oversight.

 - 1. The executive, legislative and judicial branches of state government in each member state shall enforce this compact and shall take all actions necessary and appropriate to effectuate the compact's purposes and intent.
 The provisions of this compact and the rules promulgated hereunder shall have standing as statutory law. - 2.
-All courts shall take judicial notice of the compact and the rules in any judicial or administrative proceeding in a member state pertaining to the subject matter of this compact which may affect the powers, responsibilities or actions of the Interstate Commission. - 3.
-The Interstate Commission shall be entitled to receive all service of process in any such proceeding, and shall have standing to intervene in the proceeding for all purposes.
-Failure to provide service of process to the Interstate Commission shall render a judgment or order void as to the Interstate Commission, this compact or promulgated rules. - B. Default, Technical Assistance, Suspension and Termination If the Interstate Commission determines that a member state has defaulted in the performance of its obligations or responsibilities under this compact, or the bylaws or promulgated rules, the Interstate Commission shall: - 1.
-Provide written notice to the defaulting state and other member states, of the nature of the default, the means of curing the default and any action taken by the Interstate Commission.
-The Interstate Commission shall specify the conditions by which the defaulting state must cure its default. - 2.
+All courts shall take judicial notice of the compact and the rules in any judicial or administrative proceeding in a member state pertaining to the subject matter of this compact that may affect the powers, responsibilities or actions of the interstate commission. - 3.
+The interstate commission shall be entitled to receive all service of process in any such proceeding, and shall have standing to intervene in the proceeding for all purposes.
+Failure to provide service of process to the interstate commission shall render a judgment or order void as to the interstate commission, this compact or promulgated rules. - B. Default, technical assistance, suspension and termination If the interstate commission determines that a member state has defaulted in the performance of its obligations or responsibilities under this compact, or the bylaws or promulgated rules, the interstate commission shall: - 1.
+Provide written notice to the defaulting state and other member states of the nature of the default, the means of curing the default and any action taken by the interstate commission.
+The interstate commission shall specify the conditions by which the defaulting state must cure its default. - 2.
 Provide remedial training and specific technical assistance regarding the default. - 3.
-If the defaulting state fails to cure the default, the defaulting state shall be terminated from the compact upon an affirmative vote of a majority of the member states and all rights, privileges and benefits conferred by this compact shall be terminated from the effective date of termination.
-A cure of the default does not relieve the offending state of obligations or liabilities incurred during the period of the default. - 4.
-Suspension or termination of membership in the compact shall be imposed only after all other means of securing compliance have been exhausted.
-Notice of intent to suspend or terminate shall be given by the Interstate Commission to the Governor, the majority and minority leaders of the defaulting state's legislature, and each of the member states. - 5.
-The state which has been suspended or terminated is responsible for all assessments, obligations and liabilities incurred through the effective date of suspension or termination including obligations, the performance of which extends beyond the effective date of suspension or termination.
+If the defaulting state fails to cure the default, the defaulting state shall be terminated from the compact on an affirmative vote of a majority of the member states and all rights, privileges and benefits conferred by this compact shall be terminated from the effective date of termination.
+A cure of the default does not relieve the offending state of obligations or liabilities incurred during the period of the default.

-- 6. The Interstate Commission shall not bear any costs relating to any state that has been found to be in default or which has been suspended or terminated from the compact, unless otherwise mutually agreed upon in writing between the Interstate Commission and the defaulting state. - 7.
-The defaulting state may appeal the action of the Interstate Commission by petitioning the U.S. District Court for the District of Columbia or the federal district where the Interstate Commission has its principal offices.
-The prevailing party shall be awarded all costs of such litigation including reasonable attorney's fees.
+- 4. Suspension or termination of membership in the compact shall be imposed only after all other means of securing compliance have been exhausted.
+Notice of intent to suspend or terminate shall be given by the interstate commission to the governor, the majority and minority leaders of the defaulting state's legislature and each of the member states. - 5.
+The state that has been suspended or terminated is responsible for all assessments, obligations and liabilities incurred through the effective date of suspension or termination, including obligations, the performance of which extends beyond the effective date of suspension or termination. - 6.
+The interstate commission shall not bear any costs relating to any state that has been found to be in default or that has been suspended or terminated from the compact, unless otherwise mutually agreed on in writing between the interstate commission and the defaulting state. - 7.
+The defaulting state may appeal the action of the interstate commission by petitioning the United States district court for the District of Columbia or the federal district where the interstate commission has its principal offices.
+The prevailing party shall be awarded all costs of such litigation, including reasonable attorney fees.

-C. Dispute Resolution
+C. Dispute resolution.

-- 1. The Interstate Commission shall attempt, upon the request of a member state, to resolve disputes which are subject to the compact and which may arise among member states and between member and non-member states. - 2.
-The Interstate Commission shall promulgate a rule providing for both mediation and binding dispute resolution for disputes as appropriate.
+- 1. The interstate commission, on the request of a member state, shall attempt to resolve disputes that are subject to the compact and that may arise among member states and between member and nonmember states. - 2.
+The interstate commission shall promulgate a rule providing for both mediation and binding dispute resolution for disputes as appropriate.

-D. Enforcement
+D. Enforcement.